NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 Yellow/Green

-Principles of Inheritance and Variation Class 12th Notes: Inheritance of one gene (Monohybrid cross)
+Inheritance of one gene (Monohybrid cross)

 • Mendel called these factors 'factors' that are passed from one generation to the next.
-Nowadays it is called a gene (unit of inheritance).
+Nowadays, it is called a gene (unit of inheritance).

 • Genes that code for a pair of contrasting traits and then they will be called alleles.